tarqhub/ICARUS/README.md

 !cmdchannel (channel name) - set what channel the bot can start an !afk from

-!setAfkChannel (channel name) - set what
+!setAfkChannel (channel name) - set what channel the embed message from !afk will be posted to